esphome/esphome-docs/components/sensor/scd30.rst

   - **name** (**Required**, string): The name for the humidity sensor.
   - **id** (*Optional*, :ref:`config-id`): Set the ID of this sensor for use in lambdas.
   - All other options from :ref:`Sensor <config-sensor>`.

+- **temperature_offset** (*Optional*, float): Temperature and humidity offsets may occur when operating the sensor in end-customer devices.
+This variable allows the compensation of those effects by setting a temperature offset.

 - **automatic_self_calibration** (*Optional*, bool): Whether to enable automatic self calibration (ASC).
 Defaults to ``true``.